JamesInDigital/miyooDoomdeh/README.md

   This results in a Roms and Saves folder which can be copied into the root of the Miyoo.

   In the Miyoo head to the ports and Import.
 Each shortcut should be present and working in the Doom section of the Ports.
 Provide your own thumnbails in the PORTS\Imgs folder.
    Currently works for me in all scenarios.
-USE AT YOUR OWN CAUTION.
-Keep backups of the ROMs incase something happens when the roms are being moved into folders, though I've never had an issue.

   Notes on ChatGPT:
   I'm not a programmer, but I write programs every now and then.
 The only previous one I have on GitHub is a script for converting configs between two different retro front ends.